cyrillelanchua/API-implementation-python/README.md

 # API-implementation-python
-Just some random API's that is implemented using python
+Just some random APIs that is implemented using python